OpenRailAssociation/osrd/CONTRIBUTING.md

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

-Check out our community's [Code of Conduct](https://github.com/OpenRailAssociation/osrd/blob/dev/CODE_OF_CONDUCT.md) and feel free to say hi on [libera chat](https://web.libera.chat/#osrd) if you'd like.
+Check out our community's [Code of Conduct](https://github.com/OpenRailAssociation/osrd/blob/dev/CODE_OF_CONDUCT.md) and feel free to say hi on our [#public-general:osrd.fr](https://matrix.to/#/#public-general:osrd.fr) matrix channel if you'd like.
 It's a nice place to chat about OSRD development, ask questions, and get to know the other contributors and users in a less formal setting.
 If you are not sure about what to do have a look at currently open [good first issues](https://github.com/OpenRailAssociation/osrd/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).

 ## Getting oriented